royerlab/napari-chatgpt/README.md

 You can install `napari-chatgpt` directly from within napari in the Plugins> Install/Uninstall Plugins menu.
-(Please note that the Omega agent will hapilly install packages in the corresponding environment).
+(Please note that the Omega agent will happily install packages in the corresponding environment).

-IMPORTANT NOTE: Makre sure you have a recent version of napari!
-Ideally the latest one!
+IMPORTANT NOTE: Make sure you have a recent version of napari!
+Ideally, the latest one!

-## Installation in an new conda environment (RECOMMENDED):
+## Installation in a new conda environment (RECOMMENDED):

 Make sure you have an [miniconda](https://docs.conda.io/en/latest/miniconda.html) installation on your system.
-Ask [ChatGPT](https://chat.openai.com/auth/login) what is that all about if you are unsure ;-)
+Ask [ChatGPT](https://chat.openai.com/auth/login) what that is all about if you are unsure ;-)

 Create environment: